Welcome to Year 6!

-Our PE slots for this half-term will be on a Wednesday and Friday but the children should have their PE kit in school at all times.
+Our PE slots for this half-term will be on a Monday and Wednesday afternoons but the children should have their PE kit in school at all times.
 Please feel free to have jogging bottoms and tops as we will be outside as often as possible.
 Mrs Knight-Thomas will be taking Year 6 on Thursday afternoons for RE, Music, French and PSHE.

-The Curriculum News, available on this web page, outlines the topics we will be focusing on in each area of the curriculum during the Autumn Term and we hope you will continue to support your children at home with Homework activities, especially reading and learning multiplication tables.
+The Curriculum News, available on this web page, outlines the topics we will be focusing on in each area of the curriculum during the Spring Term and we hope you will continue to support your children at home with Homework activities, especially reading and learning multiplication tables.
 There continues to be a greater emphasis on spelling, punctuation and grammar in ALL areas of the curriculum so please encourage children to proof-read all their writing and speak in grammatically correct sentences.

 In Year 6, children continue to be encouraged to take responsibility for their personal organisation and need to make sure they come to school well-rested and prepared to learn.
 Although we will always have resources for children who forget things, I must stress that they need to have a handwriting pen (which can be purchased from Mrs Small for £1.75), at least one pencil, a ruler and a rubber.
 As drawer space is limited, it is helpful if children have a pencil case with just the essentials.